lj3954/linutil_space/README.md

 ## TODO

+- Back button (this should take like 2 secs to implement)
 - Launch scripts; preferrably with an inbuilt terminal emulator
-- Back button (this should take like 2 secs to implement)
+- Update & cleanup dependencies & code.
+Consider relicensing
+- Multi selection?

 ## Install